 9. Walmart Rapid Reload

 The Walmart Rapid Reload service is in the reload at the register category.
 Just take your card and cash to the register at any Walmart location to load participating cards.
-You can reload most cards with Rapid Reload, including Netspend, PayPal, Account Now, American Express Serve prepaid debit cards, and of course, the Walmart MoneyCard.
+You can reload most cards with Rapid Reload, including Netspend, PayPal, and of course, the Walmart MoneyCard.
 And because Walmart Rapid Reload now incorporates Visa ReadyLink, it can be used with any prepaid card bearing the ReadyLink logo.

 You can load anywhere from $20 to $1,000 per Rapid Reload transaction.
 The fee is $3.74–less than most cash reload services.
 For the Walmart MoneyCard, it’s just $3.